Tips On Selecting Carpet:

 For padding, we recommend 40-ounce fibercore, made of reconstituted carpet and pad.
 It is a firm non-allergenic pad; it won't mold, mildew or mat down, and is guaranteed for 20 years, even when you change the carpeting.
 For those who prefer more cushion, pure solid rubber (not the compressed foam type) is very good, but more expensive than fibercore.
 We do not recommend anything softer since a pad that is too flexible will allow the carpet to stretch.

 The best way for us to help you is to meet with you in person.
-We encourage you to come into our stores to see our vast selection and to tell us about what you seek.
+We encourage you to come into our showroom, or give us a call, to see our vast selection.
 We'll help you find the products best suited for your individual needs.